 Services for Students with Disabilities

 Marshalltown Community College provides individualized assistance to students with disabilities who identify themselves and request help.
-The Student Services Office can provide advocacy, advice, counseling, and referral information.
+The Learning Services Specialist, MCC room 406, can provide advocacy, advice, counseling, and referral information.
 By working together, students and staff strive to eliminate academic, attitudinal and architectural barriers that might hinder successful completion of a student's studies at MCC.
 Click below for a document that provides information about how the provision of services for students with disabilities differs at the college level.

 MCC adheres to all requirements of the Americans with Disabilities Act (ADA) and will make reasonable accommodations for any student or patron with a physical need (in the laboratories, classrooms, restrooms, or for student activities and athletic events).
 A barrier-free environment is stressed, and the campus is physically accessible throughout.
 For more information about accessibility, contact the Learning Services Specialist, MCC room 406.
 Americans with Disabilities Act (ADA)

 Contact Martha Schwandt, Learning Services Specialist, at 641-844-5769 or toll-free at 1-866-622-4748, Ext.
 5769.
 You will be asked to complete an Application for Students with Disabilities Form.
 This form may be printed and mailed to the address on the form or emailed as an attachment to Martha Schwandt.